Argentina Flag

 Belén de la Cruz Empanadas

-Verified Argentine empanada and pastry spot at 5601 W Lovers Lane, Dallas.
-Handmade beef, cheese, and spinach empanadas.
-Best quick comfort fix in the city.
+Handmade Argentine empanadas at 5601 W Lovers Lane.
+Beef, cheese, and spinach.
+Best quick comfort fix in the city — and a taste of home.

 Goldee's BBQ

 Ranked #1 BBQ joint in Texas.
 Brisket, ribs, jalapeño cheddar sausage.
-A non-negotiable if you're staying in or near Fort Worth.
-Worth the trip from Arlington too.
+Non-negotiable if you're staying near Fort Worth — worth the trip from Arlington too.

 Tex-Mex